decentraland/old-documentation/_posts/examples/2018-01-08-sample-scenes.md

 ## Remote door

-A scene that uses a server and a REST API to sync a scene state amongst multiple users.
+A scene that uses a server and a REST API to sync a scene state amongst multiple players.
 It’s built around the basic “open the door” example.

 - Create a REST server
 - Call REST API